MohanasundaramA/Image_Caption_Generator/README.md

 ## Dataset
-The Flickr 8K dataset is used in the model training of image caption generator.
+The Flickr 8K dataset is used to train the model for this project.
 Direct download links for the dataset are provided below.
 Around 8091 photos and 5 unique captions—written by several authors for each image—are included in this collection.
 The most significant file is called Flickr 8k.token, and it contains all of the image names and captions.
-The Flickr8k Dataset folder contains 8091 pictures, while the Flickr8k Text folder has the text files that provide the picture's captions.
+The Flickr8k Dataset folder contains 8091 pictures, while the Flickr8k Text folder has the text files that provide the pictures' captions.

 - [Flicker8k_Dataset](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip)
 - [Flickr_8k_text](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip)

 ## Files used
-- flickr8k dataset - dataset folder has 8091 images in it.
+- flickr8k dataset - dataset folder that has 8091 images in it.
 - flicker8k text - dataset folder that houses text files and image descriptions.
-- description.txt -  text file that includes, upon preprocessing, the names of all the images and their captions.
+- description.txt - a text file that contains the names of all the images and their captions after preprocessing
-- model.png - A picture showing the size of our project.
+- model.png - Visual representation of the dimensions of our project

 - /vgg16/features_vgg.pkl - pickle object contains image names and its feature vector from the VGG16 pre-trained CNN model
-- /vgg16/best_model.h5 -  H5 file which contains our trained model
+- /vgg16/best_model.h5 - h5 file containing our trained LSTM model, which utilises VGG16 for feature extraction

 - /xception/features_vgg.pkl - pickle an object contains image names and its feature vector from the XCeption pre-trained CNN model
-- /xception/best_model.h5 -  H5 file which contains our trained model
+- /xception/best_model.h5 -  h5 file containing our trained LSTM model, which utilises XCeption for feature extraction

 All of the files are available for download via the drive URL below.